tamikaxuross/Reading-Levels/README.md

 Overview
-The Quiz Assessment Application is a web-based platform designed to evaluate users' reading levels through interactive quizzes.
+The Reading Levels Application is a web-based platform designed to evaluate users' reading levels through interactive quizzes.
 The application features a dynamic interface where users can register, log in, and take quizzes that assess their reading comprehension, vocabulary, and overall language proficiency.

 Features
 User Authentication: Secure user registration and login system.